Why are we encouraged to give fruit hampers as gifts during this time of year?

 While the halacha (law) only obliges for the giving of two food gifts to one friend those that are able to give Purim baskets to more than one person are encouraged to do so and are called praiseworthy.

+Here at The Fruit Man we encourage a world of inclusiveness.
 This giving of gifts is not limited to Jewish people alone.
-We here at The Fruit Man encourage a world of inclusiveness.
-Many of our customers have also become our friends.
 Perhaps you have clients that you wish to show your appreciation?
-Sending a royal gift hamper will increase and promote your feelings of goodwill, peace and happiness.
+Sending a royal gift hamper will increase and promote your feelings of goodwill and show them appreciation.